marius-test/25_python_interview_questions/README.md

 **19. What are Python namespaces?**

-A namespace is a system that has a unique name for each and every object in Python.
-An object might be a variable or a method.
-Python itself maintains a namespace in the form of a Python dictionary.
-Let’s go through an example, a directory-file system structure in computers.
+A namespace in Python is a container that holds unique names for objects like variables or functions.
+It’s like a folder where each file (name) is unique.
+Python uses namespaces (like dictionaries) to keep track of names and avoid conflicts between objects with the same name in different parts of the program.

 ---